RafaPear/RafaPear/README.md

 I still actively produce electronic music and play **guitar, bass, and keyboards**.
 This background strongly influenced how I think about systems, tooling, and structured workflows.

+You can take a look at my SoundCloud profile [here](https://on.soundcloud.com/WzQ0XeIf0Gwzblr4Zu)

 ## Technical Profile

 I see myself as a mix of: